Regional 2 Severn: League table

+Green background is the promotion place.
+Pink background are relegation places.
+Updated: 11 April 2026 Source:

 2024–25

 The twelve teams are based in counties near the River Severn, i.e. Gloucestershire (five teams) and Somerset (three teams), with three from Wiltshire and one from Oxfordshire.
 Departing were Royal Wootton Bassett, promoted to Regional 1 South West.
 Chosen Hill Former Pupils (11th) and Devizes (12th) were relegated to Counties 1 Western North and Counties 1 Southern South respectively.
 Winscombe (8th) moved on a level transfer to Regional 2 South West.